tullinge/Programmering-1/hemuppgifter/create_a_quiz.md

 * Use descriptive variable names. x is a terrible variable name.
 Instead use something like number_correct.

 ## Example output
-Here's an example from my program.
 Please create your own original questions.
 I like to be entertained while I check these programs.
 ```
 Quiz time!